If you’re looking to ensure your wedding budget stretches as far possible, than today’s blog will be the perfect read for you!

 It’s essential to know precisely what is included in any wedding package you book.
 For example, will the wedding breakfast area be pre-dressed with centrepieces and place names, or do you need to account for these costs in addition to the overall package price?

 One of the essential parts of any wedding day but usually one of the most expensive!
-Again, always be sure about what you will receive with any wedding catering package that you book – many wedding venues will offer a set menu and drinks package, but you may well incur costs to alter their standard offering to something more bespoke.
+Again, always be sure about what you will receive with any wedding catering package that you book – many wedding venues will offer a set menu and drinks package.
+Still, you may well incur costs to alter their standard offering to something more bespoke.

-You can reach us on firstname.lastname@example.org or 0800 772 0765 or book a free wedding consultation here.
+You can reach me at [email protected] or 0800 772 0765 or book a free wedding consultation here.